5 Common Residential Electrical Issues

 If you feel tingling from touching appliances or switches, that likely indicates ground fault current leakage.
 Appliances like refrigerators and air conditioners can leak small currents continuously.
 It’s important to remember that any noticeable shock represents a real hazard.

 Outlets with open or missing ground pins allow appliances to operate normally but do not provide a safe grounding path for fault currents.
-Consider using a circuit tester to confirm grounding and check for reverse polarity situations before using appliances.
+Before using appliances, consider using a circuit tester to confirm grounding and check for reverse polarity situations.

 Loose connections between wires and ground terminals can interrupt grounding paths.
 Ensure wires are securely attached to ground screws or clips inside outlets and switches to maintain protection.